devnull-cz/c-prog-lang/modules/home-assignments/animal-sorting.md

 ## :wrench: animal sorting

 You may remember
-#module home-assignment/animals.md working with animal structure.
+#module home-assignments/animals.md working with an animal structure.

 Use the same structure for this assignment.